Edgar Humphreys: 'Great Escape'

-Humphreys was one of the 50 escapers executed and murdered by the Gestapo.
+Humphreys was one of the 50 escapees executed and murdered by the Gestapo.
 Originally his remains were buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery.

-Humpreys name was amongst those in the list of the murdered prisoners which was published in the press in the UK and Commonwealth countries when news broke on or about 20 May 1944.
+(Post-war investigations led to a number of those guilty of the murders tracked down, arrested and tried for their crimes.)
+Humphreys' name was amongst those in the list of the murdered prisoners which was published in the press in the UK and Commonwealth countries when news broke on or about 20 May 1944.

-As "Halton brat" or an "old Haltonian", a graduate of the RAF Halton aircraft apprentice scheme, he is commemorated by name in the stained glass window in St. George's Church, RAF Halton dedicated to those murdered following the "Great Escape".
+As a 'Halton brat' or 'old Haltonian', a graduate of the RAF Halton aircraft apprentice scheme, he is commemorated by name in the stained glass window in St. George's Church, RAF Halton dedicated to those murdered following the 'Great Escape'.
 He is also commemorated on the Dunsfold War Memorial website.
 (His name is apparently misspelled on the memorial as "Humphries".)

 Awards

-Mentioned in despatches for conspicuous gallantry as a prisoner of war (none of the other relevant decorations then available could be awarded posthumously).
+He was mentioned in despatches for conspicuous gallantry as a prisoner of war (none of the other relevant decorations then available could be awarded posthumously).
 It was published in a supplement to the London Gazette on 8 June 1944.